Animusphere/Animusphere/README.md

 - 👋 Hi, I’m @Animusphere
-- 👀 I’m interested in Game Programming, Unity, AI
+- 👀 I’m interested in Game Programming, Unity, Unreal, AI
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Unity & Unreal
-- 💞️ I’m looking to collaborate on Unity Based Project
-- 📫 Reach me at UchihaYamiSenju@gmail.com
+- 📫 Reach me at rickylimbaug@gmail.com

 <!---
 Animusphere/Animusphere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.